Penelope Appleyard (Fillide) & Angela Hicks in Handel's pastoral cantata Aminta e Fillide at St George's, Hanover Square on 28 November 2019

 From January 2018, I am delighted to announce a new partnership with Opera Settecento, a young and vital opera company under the musical direction of Leo Duarte dedicated to reviving neglected opera serie.
 We will concentrate initially on workshops for both performers and audiences devoted to rediscovering the lost arts of performance practice in the 18th century opera house.

-Long-term plans for BOP will obviously require far more substantial funding.
+Longer term plans for BOP will obviously require far more substantial funding.
 If what I am passionate about trying to achieve inspires a sympathetic reaction with anyone in a position to help in any way, then I would of course be delighted if you would get in contact with me.
 Equally, if you’re not in a position to help but think you know someone who might, I would be equally pleased to hear from you.
-Alternatively you might like to make a donation toward the cost of this site, which you can do below.
-Thank you so much for reading this far.
+Alternatively you might like to make a donation toward the cost of maintaining this site, which you can do below.
+Thank you so much for reading thus far.

 Please contact me at